avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ![](/uploads/screenshot-from-2021-02-23-18-38-08-copy.png)

-I think when you're comparing against boolean variables, It's better that we have something in two colors, than the whole gray scale range.
+When you're comparing against boolean variables, It's better that we the target as a binary matrix rather than the whole grayscale range.
 Simply rounding (which is what I did) these gray scale values to either be black or while seems to remove a lot of details.

 ![](/uploads/screenshot-from-2021-02-23-18-39-11.png)

-We could just not round at all, and compare against the grayscale version.
+We could just not round at all, and compare against the gray scale version.
 However, I found that the best results are obtained when we use a rasterized version.

 ![](/uploads/screenshot-from-2021-02-23-19-04-26.png)